 How many seats will BJP win in 2019 LS polls: 301 says this leader

-Patna, May 14: Senior BJP leader Shahnawaz Hussain has claimed that the BJP will win 301 Lok Sabha seats on its own while the NDA will win 39 out of the 40 LS seats in Bihar due to a "Modi wave" sweeping across the country and a "wave against the entire opposition" this time.
+Patna, May 14: Senior Bharatiya Janata Party (BJP) leader Shahnawaz Hussain has claimed that the BJP will win 301 Lok Sabha seats on its own while the NDA will win 39 out of the 40 LS seats in Bihar due to a "Modi wave" sweeping across the country and a "wave against the entire opposition" this time.

 Asserting that there is a "Modi wave" across the country, the party's national spokesman said here on Sunday, people are voting for NDA candidates riding on the Modi wave and the developmental works undertaken by the prime minister in the last five years.